IJSComplexMatter/dtmm/doc/introduction.rst

 .. plot:: examples/hello_world.py

    Simulated optical polarizing microscope image of a nematic droplet with a radial nematic director profile (a point defect in the middle of the sphere).
-You can use sliders to change the focal plane, polarizer, sample rotation, analizer, and light intensity.
+You can use sliders to change the focal plane, polarizer, sample rotation, analyzer, and light intensity.

 Curious enough?
 Read the :ref:`quickstart`.